-SUMMARY: During April, river flows across England and Wales are most likely to be in the Normal range.
-River flows in Scotland are most likely to be in the Normal range or below.
+SUMMARY: During May, river flows across Scotland are most likely to be Notably low flows, with some eastern regions potentially experiencing Exceptionally low flows.
+River flows across the majority of England and Wales are most likely to be Below normal; only south east England is most likely to experience river flows in the Normal range.